Practical Guide to Cuba

 Methods of Payment

-The prices at the tourist facilities and services are available in Cuban Convertible Pesos, so this is the currency to make operations in Cuba.
+The prices at the tourist facilities and services are available in Cuban Pesos, so this is the currency to make operations in Cuba.
 In some tourist destinations the Euro circulates officially.
 Credit cards are accepted, as long as they haven’t been issued by American banks or their filial.
-The Cuban peso (national currency) is also in circulation.

 We guarantee the direct phone communication to any part of the world from our hotels.
-In the streets there are phone cabins that can be used with pre-paid cards and that are available, in Cuban Convertible Pesos, for 5, 10 and 20 CUC.
+In the streets there are phone cabins that can be used with pre-paid cards and that are available, in Cuban Pesos.

 110 and 60 Hz.
 In most cases, there are flat pin sockets, so it may be necessary an adapter to other system in case the traveler brings an electronic item.
 Some hotels have 220 v.